 What is high blood pressure?

-Blood pressure measures how forcefully your blood presses against the walls of your arteries as it is pumped around your body.
+It measures how forcefully your blood presses against the walls of your arteries as it is pumped around your body.
 When this pressure remains continually above normal levels this is known as high blood pressure (or hypertension).

 Who suffers from it?

-High blood pressure puts all the body’s blood vessels under strain.
+Hypertension puts all the body’s blood vessels under strain.
 This includes those leading to the brain.
 Being under strain makes it more likely a blood vessel in the brain could weaken and bleed or develop a blockage.
 Both of these could cause a stroke.

 What are the other health dangers of high blood pressure?